robertavram-md/ECGv1/README.md

 Or, to build the app yourself:
 - Clone the repository
-- Open `HuggingSnap.xcodeproj` in Xcode
+- Open the Xcode project in Xcode
 - Configure your API credentials:
-  - Copy `HuggingSnap/APIConfig.template.swift` to `HuggingSnap/APIConfig.swift`
+  - Copy `APIConfig.template.swift` to `APIConfig.swift`
   - Replace the placeholder values with your actual Hugging Face API endpoint and API key
 - Run the app on a physical device